What is Diazepam?

 Diazepam can be addictive and habit-forming.
 It is advised that you use your medication in moderation to avoid addiction and overdose.
 If you are pregnant or breastfeeding, it is suggested that you only use Diazepam if needed, as it can have harmful side effects on the baby.
 Diazepam can cause dizziness and drowsiness, and it is advised that you avoid having alcohol, cannabis products, and other CNS depressants as they can aggravate your side effects.

-If you have been having Diazepam for a long time, you may develop dependence or tolerance to it, and it is advised that you inform your doctor instead of increasing your dose on your own.
+If you have been having this for a long time, you may develop dependence or tolerance to it, and it is advised that you inform your doctor instead of increasing your dose on your own.

 How should you have Diazepam?

-The dosage of Diazepam prescribed to you will be based on your medical condition, age, and response to treatment.
+The dosage of this pill prescribed to you will be based on your medical condition, age, and response to treatment.
 It is available in 2mg, 5mg, and 10mg.
 The dosage usually prescribed for anxiety for adults is 2mg to 10mg to be had 2 to 4 times a day.
 The dosage for alcohol withdrawal is 10mg to be had 3 to 4 times a day for the first 24 hours, which can be decreased to 5mg as needed.

 The dosage for muscle spasms is 2mg to 10mg to be had 3 to 4 times a day.
 In the case of seizures, the recommended dosage for adults is 2 to 10mg to be had 3 to 4 times a day.
 If you use Diazepam for a prolonged time and in high doses, you should taper your dosage before you discontinue to avoid withdrawal symptoms.